spine-tools/SpineOpt.jl/docs/src/tutorial/multi-year_investments.md

 Remember that our previously built simple system concerns only operation without any investments, now we need to add investment possibilities.
 The general steps for creating a candidate unit can be found [here](https://spine-tools.github.io/SpineOpt.jl/latest/advanced_concepts/investment_optimization/).

-We will allow investments for power_plant_a in both 2030 and 2035, and for power_plant_b only in 2035.
-This is realised through the definition of [candidate\_units](@ref).
-We define a time-varying [candidate\_units](@ref) as follows.
+We will allow investments for power\_plant\_a in both 2030 and 2035, and for power\_plant\_b only in 2035.
+This is realised through the definition of `candidate_units`.
+We define a time-varying `candidate_units` as follows.

-- power_plant_a: [2030: 1, 2035: 2].
+- power\_plant\_a: [2030: 1, 2035: 2].
 Note this means in 2030, 1 unit can be invested, and in 2035, another 1 **(instead of 2)** can invested.
 In other words, this parameter includes the previously available units.
-- power_plant_b: [2030: 0, 2035: 1].
+- power\_plant\_b: [2030: 0, 2035: 1].

 ## Providing investment costs

-Specify your unit investment cost by setting the _unit_investment_cost_ parameter.
+Specify your unit investment cost by setting the `unit_investment_cost` parameter.
 In this tutorial, for illustrative purposes, we only give a constant value.
 It is important to mention that normally, you should use the discounted cost.
 In this example, the costs in 2030 and in 2035 should be discounted to the discount year, i.e., you would define a time-varying cost to reflect the economic representation.
 SpineOpt allows the users to give any parameter they would need, according to their wishes.

 ## Checking outputs
 For convenience, you may want to add some variables to the report as below, which is the last thing before running the model.